Embodied Changemaking

 Please bring a sacred stone to this session and your curiosity, with mind and heart open to exploring together through stillness, movement/dance, and embodied relationality.

-Deborah Eden Tull, founder of the nonprofit Mindful Living Revolution, is Zen meditation/mindfulness teacher, author, and spiritual activist.
-She spent seven years as a monastic at a silent Zen Monastery, and has been immersed in sustainable communities for 25 years.
-Eden’s teaching style is grounded in compassionate awareness, non-duality, mindful inquiry, and an unwavering commitment to personal transformation.
-She teaches dharma intertwined with post-patriarchal thought and practices, resting upon a lived knowledge of our unity with the more than human world.
-She also facilitates The Work That Reconnects, as created by Buddhist scholar Joanna Macy.
-Eden has been practicing meditation for the past 30 years and teaching for over 20 years.
-Her books include Luminous Darkness: An Engaged Buddhist Approach to Embracing the Unknown (Shambhala 2022), Relational Mindfulness: A Handbook for Deepening Our Connection with Our Self, Each Other, and Our Planet (Wisdom 2018), and The Natural Kitchen: Your Guide to the Sustainable Food Revolution (Process Media 2011).
-She lives in Black Mountain,North Carolina, Cherokee land, and offers retreats, workshops, leadership trainings, and consultations internationally.
+Deborah Eden Tull, founder of Mindful Living Revolution, is a Zen Buddhist teacher, author, animist, and spiritual activist.
+She spent seven years as a monastic at a silent Zen Monastery, and has been engaged in sustainable communities for 30 years.
+She teaches dharma intertwined with post-patriarchal thought and practices, resting upon a lived knowledge of our unity with the more-than-human world.
+Her books include Luminous Darkness: An Engaged Buddhist Approach to Embracing the Unknown, Relational Mindfulness: A Handbook for Deepening Our Connection with Our Self, Each Other, and Our Planet, and The Natural Kitchen: Your Guide to the Sustainable Food Revolution.
+Eden also facilitates The Work That Reconnects, as created by Buddhist scholar Joanna Macy and conscious dance embodiment practice.

 Pieces on One Earth Sangha